HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 #### AWS/Native Kubernetes

 The Kubernetes platform ran on an Amazon EC2 instance with the DX images installed and configured.
 In AWS/Native Kubernetes, the tests were executed in EC2 instances with one c5.xlarge master node instance.
 The test started with a c5.2xlarge node and moved to a c5.4xlarge node.
 After analyzing test results and further observations, the test moved and settled with a c5.9xlarge node.
-Details about the node setup are listed below.
+Refer to the following node setup details:

 **c5.9xlarge node**